helpshift/ekaf/README.md

 ### Partition choosing strategy

-* Random Strategy ( Faster, since order not maintained among partition workers )
+#### Random Strategy ( Faster, since order not maintained among partition workers )

 ![ordered_round_robin](/benchmarks/n30000_c100_strategy_random.png)

 Will deliver to kafka ordered within the same partition worker, but produced messages can go to any random partition worker.
 As a result, ordering finally at the kafka broker cannot be ensured.

-* Ordered Round Robin
+#### Ordered Round Robin

 ![ordered_round_robin](/benchmarks/n30000_c100_strategy_sticky_batch.png)

 Will attempt to deliver to kafka in the same order than was published by sharding 1000 writes at a time to the same partition worker before switching to another worker.
 The same partition worker order need not be chosen when run over long durations, but whichever partition worker is picked, its writes will be in order.

-### Tunable Concurrency ###
-Each worker represents a connection to a broker + topic + partition combination.
-You can decide how many workers to start for each partition

-    %% a single topic with 3 partitions will have 15 workers per node
-    %% all able to batch writes
-    {ekaf,[{ekaf_per_partition_workers, 5},
-           {ekaf_per_partition_workers_max, 10}]}.

-You can also set different concurrency strategies for different topics

-    {ekaf,[{ekaf_per_partition_workers, [
-       {<<"topic1">>, 5},              % lazily start a connection pool of 5 workers
-       {<<"topic2">>, 1},              % per partition
-       {ekaf_max_buffer_size, 1000}    % for remaining topics
-    ]}]}.

-By lazily starting a connection pool, these workers only are spawned on receipt of the first produce message received by that worker.
-More on this below.

 ### No need for Zookeeper ###
 Does not need a connection to Zookeeper for broker info, etc. This adopts the pattern encouraged from the 0.8 protocol

-### No linked drivers, No NIF's   ###
+### No linked drivers, No NIF's, No Deps.   ###
 Deals with the protcol completely in erlang.
 Pattern matching FTW, see the blogpost that inspired this project ( also see https://coderwall.com/p/1lyfxg ).

 ### Optimized for using on a cluster ###
 * Works well if embedding into other OTP/rebar style apps ( eg: tested with `kafboy`)
 * Only gets metadata for the topic being published. ekaf does not start workers until a produce is called, hence easily horizontally scalable - can be added to a load balancer without worrying about creating holding up valuable connections to a broker on bootup.
-Queries metadata directly from a `{ekaf_bootstrap_bhroker,Broker}` during the first produce to a topic, and then caches this data for that topic.
+Queries metadata directly from a `{ekaf_bootstrap_broker,Broker}` during the first produce to a topic, and then caches this data for that topic.
 * Extensive use of records for `O(1)` lookup
-* By using binary as the preferred format for Topic, etc, - lists are avoided in all places except the {BrokerHost,_Port}.
+* By using binary as the preferred format for Topic, etc, - lists are avoided in all places except the `{BrokerHost,_Port}`.

 ### Concurrency when publishing to multiple topics via process groups ###
 Each Topic, will have a pg2 process group, You can pick a random partition worker for a topic via